 All About That Bass was authored by Kevin Kadish, but performed by Meghan Trainor.
 Bat Out Of Hell was written by Jim Steinman, but taken to stage by Meat Loaf.
 There’s also Prince, who wrote and performed Purple Rain, but also wrote Manic Monday, which was performed by The Bangles.

 It’s a good idea to study songs and the people who wrote them.
-Once picking a genre, start your research, and start to make notes!
+Once you’ve picked a genre, start your research, and make notes!